BraydenRoyston/RockPaperScissors/README.md

 # RockPaperScissors
-My first attempt at a making a game, the classic game of rock paper scissors!
-Improvements in the near future.
+My first attempt at making a text-based game, the classic game of rock paper scissors!